apache/seatunnel/docs/en/transform-v2/filter.md

 }
 ```

-Or we can delete the field named `age`, we can add a `Filter` Transform with the mode field be set to `DELETE` like below:
+Or we can delete the field named `age` by adding a `Filter` Transform with the mode field set to `DELETE` like below:
-It will be very useful when you want to delete a small number of fields from a large table with tons of fields.

 ```
 transform {